ppetrovtv/pine_script_docs/source/Operators.rst

 tail. ``na`` means that the numerical value based on the given index is absent (*not available*).
 The values to the right, which do not have enough space to be placed in a vector of a line of 10 elements are simply removed.
-The value from the vector's head is 'popped'.
+The value from the vector's head is "popped".
 In the given example the index of the current bar is equal to 9.
 The value of the vector ``close[1]`` on the current bar will be equal to the previous value of the initial vector ``close``.
 The value ``close[2]`` will be equal to the value ``close`` two bars ago, etc.